Slideshow: Nasal Allergy Relief - Products That Work

 Trade in your old cloth, which stirs up allergy-causing particles while you dust, for a microfiber cloth.
 Unlike a cotton towel or old T-shirt, this cloth's fibers have an electrostatic charge that attracts and traps dust.
 It can be machine washed.
 You can get microfiber mitts for hard-to-reach or delicate items, and special wipes for electronics.

 Wear A Mask and Gloves

-Housework and yard work stir up an uncommon amount of potential allergens, from dust and pet dander to pollen and leaf mold.
-Prevent an allergy attack by donning an inexpensive safety mask and gloves.
-Use work gloves for outside and nonlatex gloves (latex can cause allergic reactions) when working with household cleaners.
+Housework and yard work stir up a lot of potential allergens, from dust and pet dander to pollen and leaf mold.
+Prevent an allergy attack by wearing an inexpensive safety mask and gloves.
+Use work gloves for outside and gloves when using household cleaners.